oklas/react-through/docs/basics/Setup.md

 ## Individual imports

 This library is very small but if you want to make your bundle as small as possible you can import each thing of this library individually rather than the entire library.
-To do that use individual imports for example:
+Use individual imports for each export of this library, for example:

 ```javascript
 import ThroughProvider from 'react-through/lib/ThroughProvider'